A primary quantum current standard based on the Josephson and the quantum Hall effects

 where

-with $w^\mathrm{A}_{+}$ and $w^\mathrm{A}_{-}$ the standard uncertainties (coverage factor $k=1$) of the mean voltage series $\Delta V_{f_2^{+}}$ and $\Delta V_{f_2^{-}}$, respectively.
-Their calculation is legitimated by the time dependence of the Allan deviation which demonstrates a dominant white noise (Extended Data fig.\ref{FigProto}b).
+with $w^\mathrm{A}_{+}$ and $w^\mathrm{A}_{-}$ the standard uncertainties (coverage factor $k=1$) of the mean of voltage series $\Delta V_{f_2^{+}}$ and $\Delta V_{f_2^{-}}$, respectively.
+Their calculation is legitimated by the time dependence of the Allan deviation which demonstrates a dominant white noise (Supplementary Fig.2b).